 If you want to submit a grant do it EARLY in the academic year or at the beginning of the spring semester because at this point in the year we have the most money, and requests are more likely to be funded.

 In order to submit a grant, you will need to get in touch with two SAAB representatives (they don’t have to be me, but one of them should be if it’s related to ENVS) at least two weeks before you plan to submit your proposal.
 You can find a list of SAAB reps on our website.

 There are different applications for different categories of grants (Research, Arts & Expression, Conferences, etc.) In‐depth instructions for each type of application can be found here.
 For more general information, visit SAAB’s website…it’s all there!

 When should you submit a grant?

-Technically, being the SAAB rep makes me the student liaison between the ENVS department and the student body.
-I am supposed to be representing all of our interests, as ENVS students, to the faculty and relevant administration.
-So if you have anything going on that you feel like is relevant to your experience as a member of our department, and want your voice to be heard, please come talk to me.
+Being the SAAB representative also makes me the student liaison between the ENVS program and the student body.
+I will be representing all of our interests, as ENVS students, to the faculty and relevant administration.
+So if you have anything going on that you feel is relevant to your experience as a member of our program, and want your voice to be heard, please come talk to me.